What You Will Learn in This Article

 From my personal experience and the journey of many women I’ve worked with, I see faster healing happen when RS-rich foods are added.
 This applies to healing of the GI lining as well as clearing the body of candida (which 70% of women I work with suffer from).

-To learn more about how to use food to rebalance your hormones, join us for the FREE viewing of Cooking for Balance below:
+To learn more about how to use food to rebalance your hormones, check out my book, Cooking for Hormone Balance, here.

 One of the key benefits of RS is butyrate production which happens as a result of the fermentation in the gut.